 In Wise County, Texas, a fantastic new horse arena for Outlaw Equine was constructed.
 Using two connecting RHINO prefab steel buildings, the veterinary service includes offices, stables, and even a swimming pool for horses.
 The buildings measure 100’ x 70’ x 21’ and 100’ x 230’ x 15’.

 The reasons we love horses are clear: they represent a freedom to fly across the countryside in harmony with the horse beneath us — and the world around us.

 Steel farm and ranch buildings also offer a type of freedom — they provide freedom from worry over the protection of the horses we love.

 Contact RHINO Steel Building Systems today and let one of our friendly and experienced steel building consultants assist you in choosing a RHINO metal barn, hay shed, steel stable, steel indoor riding arena, or other prefab metal building.
-Call toll free today at 888.320.7466 for information on horse arena construction.
+Call us today at 940.383.9566 for information on horse arena construction.